Working with Multiple Graphs

 with graphs("./data") as gm:

-# Open an existing graph
+# Open an existing graph (raises FileNotFoundError if missing)

 social = gm.open("social")

-# Or create if it doesn't exist
+# Open, creating if it doesn't exist

 cache = gm.open_or_create("cache")